bepuca/azureml-scaffolding-extensions/extensions/deploy-torchserve/README.md

     # Azure Container Registry associated with the ML workspace
     ACR_NAME=<name_you_just_found>
     ```
-8. Copy what is inside of the `help` command of the `Makefile` in this folder inside the `help`
+8. Copy what all files in `docs/makefile` inside this folder to the `docs/makefile` of your
-    command on your project `Makefile`.
+    project.
-9. Copy the all the contents except the `help` command of the `Makefile` in this folder to the
+9. Copy the all the contents of the `Makefile` in this folder at the end of the `Makefile` in your
-    `Makefile` on your project.
+    project.
 10. Copy the following in the Commands section under the Makefile section of your project `README.md`.

     ```Markdown
-    - `torchserve-archive`

-        Use torch model archiver to create a `.mar` file ready for deployment in TorchServe.
-        Expects a `<experiment_name>-<version>.pt` file in `./models` folder.
-The saved model should be saved using torchscript so a definition file is not defined.
-It also expects a `handler.py` inside the `deploy` folder inside your experiment folder.
-Outputs a `<experiment_name>-<version>.mar` file in the `./models` folder.
-        Requires the `EXP`, `VERSION` arguments.
-Accepts `XARGS` extra arguments.

-        > Example: `make torchserve-archive EXPERIMENT=my_experiment VERSION=2`

-    - `torchserve-image`

-        Build the TorchServe docker image needed for deployment and uploads it to the Azure Container Registry associated with the Azure ML workspace.
-        Requires the `EXP` argument.
-Accepts `XARGS` extra arguments.

-        > Example: `make torchserve-image EXPERIMENT=my_experiment`

     - `torchserve-local`